ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

     Unloading cpuid...
 OK
     ~~~

-    I've ommited a big chunk of the `sensors-detect` command's output since it resulted to be very long in my reference hardware, but know that I executed all steps except one without issues.
+    A big chunk of the `sensors-detect` command's output has been omitted since it resulted to be very long in this guide's reference hardware.
+Still, know that all but one of the steps were executed without issues.
 See how the final question asks for your permission to write some lines in the `/etc/modules` file.
 Say `yes` to it, but bear in mind that, if you uninstall the `lm_sensors` package later, those lines will remain written in `/etc/modules`.

-    Below you can see the lines sensors-detect wrote in the `/etc/modules` file of my PVE host.
-Bear in mind that these lines may be different in your system.
+    Below you can see the lines `sensors-detect` wrote in the `/etc/modules` file of this guide's PVE host.
+Bear in mind that these lines may be different in your system:

     ~~~sh
     # /etc/modules is obsolete and has been replaced by /etc/modules-load.d/.